Zac0088/Rental-Property-Project/README.md

 A rental property search application is created to allow the user to search for rental property listings in any suburb/city (Australia).
 The user is able to view the listings in the selected suburb/city and is able to select to save a listing and modify these from the favorites storage.
 Furthermore, the user is also able to submit a query for the listing.

-This app runs in the browser and features dynamically updated HTML, JavaScript, Bulma, CSS, Server-side APIs - Domain and Google.
+This app runs in the browser and features dynamically updated HTML, JavaScript, Bulma, CSS, JQuery,Server-side APIs - Domain and Google.
 It is a clean and polished, responsive user interface that adapts to multiple screen sizes and responds to user interface that adapts to multiple screen sizes and responds to user interface.

 ## User Story
 As a renter I want to be able to search for rental properties in any suburb/city (Australia)